Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### distributedLoad

 The `distributedLoad` command loads a file or directory from the under storage system into Alluxio storage distributed across workers using the job service.
 The job is a no-op if the file is already loaded into Alluxio.
-User will get a job control ID after the command submission is successful.
+User will get a job control ID after the command submission is successful in async mode.
+In sync mode, user will get a job control Id after the command finishes.

 If `distributedLoad` is run on a directory, files in the directory will be recursively loaded and each file will be loaded on a random worker.